Dof-PHP/loy-framework/docs/web/Port.md

 Ask for ignorance of this port explicitly, thus this class or method will not expose to client.

+### `autonomy`

+**Applicable only to class annotation**, determines where the whole port class is one single route which does one single thing.

 ### `verb`

 Allowed request methods on this port, support multiple http verbs.

+### `pipe`

+The pipelines that current requested route will through before excite port method.

 ### `alias`